 The name La Tene comes from an archaeological site in Switzerland and ran from about the 5th century BC to the first century AD, which marked the glory years of the Celts.

 It was in this time that the Celts expanded from their core territory in central Europe to as far afield as northern Scotland, Ireland and the Atlantic coast of Spain.

 The report adds that during their expansion, they clashed with the emerging Roman empire, whose writers recorded the invaders as pale-skinned savages, dressed in breeches with bleached hair, who cut off their enemies’ heads, preserving those of high rank in cedar oil.

 The report adds: “The barbarian image, though, has been dispelled by historical research in recent decades.

-“It has laid bare a complex civilisation that had a mastery of metal and a trading system which spanned Europe and generated great wealth.
+“It has laid bare a complex civilization that had a mastery of metal and a trading system which spanned Europe and generated great wealth.

 “The find at Bucheres raises several questions, for there has never been any trace of major Celtic settlement in this neighbourhood.

 “The graves were uncovered at a depth of about 6.5 feet but if they had any external markers, none remains.”

 Archaeologist Cecile Paresys said: “An earlier civilisation, from the Bronze Age, left a line of burial mounds nearby which would have been visible for miles around.